granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

 Upon inputting the above `TensorDict` into the `ModularFieldEmbeddingSystem`, the MFES will iterate over each of the four discrete fields, embedding each of them with their respective `DiscreteFieldEmbedder` to create four tensors, each of dimensionality $RR^(N times L times C)$.
 The `ModularFieldEmbeddingSystem` module concatenates the embeddings into a single tensor of dimensionality $RR^(N times L times F times C)$, which we then pass into the field encoder.

 Representing the non-valued states (padded, null, or masked) is trivial for discrete fields.
 There are additional tokens available within the `DiscreteFieldEmbedder`'s embedding table.
-With three exceptions, this technique is almost precisely like how one embeds discrete tokens for models like BERT:
+This technique is similar to how one embeds discrete tokens for models like BERT with three notable exceptions:
 + Each unique field embedding module has an independent embedding table for these non-valued states.
 + No `[CLS]` token exists in the field embedding module.
 We append the equivalent of a `[CLS]` token to the event representations, which we then input to the event encoder module.
 The field encoder would not add value to a `[CLS]` token.
 + Positional embeddings are required for both the field and event encoders.
-The field encoder's positional embeddings will learn to uniquely represent each unique field (I.E., what _is_ a POS transaction dollar amount or an MCC code).
+The field encoder's positional embeddings will learn to uniquely represent each unique field (I.E., what _is_ a transaction dollar amount or an MCC code).
 The event encoder's positional embeddings will learn to represent the order of the events within the observation.
 The positional embeddings for the field and event encoders are tensors of dimensionality $RR^(F times C)$ and $RR^(L times F C)$, respectively.

 === Continuous Field Embeddings